 The NovaSeq 6000 is the latest advancement in Illumina's line of NGS sequencing instrumentation which combines high throughput patterned flow cell technology with 3 flow cell configurations while drastically reducing run times, simplifying workflow and reducing hands-on time.
-The NovaSeq allows the Genome Sequencing Facility (GSF) to provide increased throughput and flexibility by operating with multiple flow cell configurations.
+The NovaSeq allows the Genome Sequencing Facility (GSF) to provide increased throughput and flexibility by operating with multiple flow cell configurations and XP Chemistry capability.
+XP Chemistry allows independent lane addressment of the NovaSeq flow cells.
 The Paired End sequencing on the NovaSeq 6000 will be available using the following flow cell configurations: S1 (0.5 Tb), S2 (1.0 Tb), S4 (3.0 Tb) - yielding 0.5 Tb - 6 Tb of sequence data per run on the dual flow cell capable sequencer.
 The following is a comparison of expected output and data quality for the NovaSeq 6000 flow cell options.

 |Flow Cell Type||S1||S2||S4|